IIPLA News

 Ready-to-post copy includes the article link.

-USPTO and LES-SVC to Host Virtual Session on Licensing Innovations in May The United States Patent and Trademark Office (USPTO) Western Regional Outreach Office and the Licensing Executives Society–Silicon Valley Chapter (LES-SVC) will co-host a virtual event titled "Successful Inventing: Lic...
+USPTO and LES-SVC to Host Virtual Session on Licensing Innovations in May The United States Patent and Trademark Office’s Western Regional Outreach Office, in partnership with the Licensing Executives Society–Silicon Valley Chapter, will present a virtual session focused on licensing products...
 Read the full IIPLA article: https://iipla.org/news/uspto-and-les-svc-to-host-virtual-session-on-licensing-innovations-in-may

 Related Coverage